cloudflare/cloudflare-docs/content/rules/reference/esc-deprecation.md

 Cloudflare recommends that you start doing tests using individual HTTP requests, to make sure the triggered rules and the response you get match your expectations.

-[Configure a secret](#create-esc-secret-for-a-zone) and include it in a request cookie to disable ESC for that specific request.
+Start by [configuring a secret](#create-esc-secret-for-a-zone) and including it in a request cookie to disable ESC for specific requests.

 If these tests are successful, [disable ESC for the entire zone](#disable-esc-for-a-zone).
 Perform some additional tests to make sure that your configuration with ESC disabled performs as intended.
 If you detect any issues, [re-enable ESC for the zone](#re-enable-esc-for-a-zone).